-Skiing in the Czech Republic has a number of pros, such as the prices, which are still lower than in most parts of the EU, but on the other hand the Czech peaks do not reach such altitudes as in the Alps.
+Skiing in the Czech Republic has many pros, such as the prices, which are still lower than in most parts of the EU, but on the other hand, the Czech peaks do not reach such altitudes as in the Alps.
 One of the other negative points about Czech skiing is the amount of time one must spend in line.
 While this can still occur, most resorts are rapidly improving this situation.
 Nevertheless, the Czech mountains are a perfect destination for your family holiday, offering a vast range of activities from skiing to tobogganing and skating.

 Ski Areal offers one pre-paid ski pass with which you can hit the slopes of Svatý Petr, Horní Mísečky, Labská, Hromovka and Medvědín.
-Prices for accommodation and ski passes are a bit higher here compared to other areas because of its popularity.
+Prices for accommodation and ski passes are a bit higher than other areas because of its popularity.
 True downhill fans will want to choose Svatý Petr for their slopes’ degree of incline.
 Svatý Petr and Horní Mísečky are also popular with snowboarders.
-The snow park here has jumps, crossover lanes and a space for acrobatic skiing.
-If you are a beginner to the sport and want to go to the Krkonoše’s, you might want to come here rather than Svatý Petr.
+The snow park here has jumps, crossover lanes and space for acrobatic skiing.
+If you are a beginner at the sport and want to go to the Krkonoše’s, you might want to come here rather than Svatý Petr.

 Skiarena Krkonoše is a group effort of the resorts of Pec pod Sněžkou (www.skipec.com), Černá hora–Janské Lázně, and the Velká and Malá Úpa.
 Here you’ll find 31 ski lifts and 28 kilometres of downhill slopes.
 The Černá Hora ski resort (www.skiresort.cz) in Janské Lázně has some of the longest downhill slopes in the Czech Republic.